-With support from the US Economic Development Administration through the US CARES Act of 2020, CBER is providing resources, analysis, and technical assistance to Maine's businesses, communities, and policymakers supporting the response and recovery to the coronavirus pandemic (COVID-19).
-Please find a collection of resources below.
-If you have questions or would like to be connected with one of our experts, please contact us at firstname.lastname@example.org.
+With funding from the US Economic Development Administration through the US CARES Act of 2020, CBER is providing a pool of resources, analysis, and technical assistance to Maine's businesses, communities, and policymakers supporting the response and recovery to the coronavirus pandemic (COVID-19).
+Please find an evolving collection of resources below.
+These resources are intended to compliment and not replace other economic and labor market data and analysis provided by state agencies and other outlets in Maine.
+If you have questions, ideas, or would like to be connected with one of our experts, please contact us at firstname.lastname@example.org.
+Thank you for visiting.

 CBER's network of Maine-based experts provide critical insights and share relevant research and information related to the impacts and implications of COVID-19 to Maine's economies, communities, and workforce.
 To access research papers and commentary click on Critical Insights.

 Economic & Community Data Dashboard